-The Office of Admission reviews the following to determine the admissibility of a transfer student:
+The Office of Admission reviews the following to determine the academic admissibility of a transfer student:

 - Rigor of College Courses: Most programs require a variety of college level subjects including science, math and communications.
 Some programs require successful completion of specific prerequisite courses for admission, such as Engineering (college-level math in advance of Algebra II) and Physics, Nursing requires related sciences, math and other courses for a total of 30 or more credits.